 Common Causes of Teen Car Accidents in Georgia

 Speeding is one of the biggest contributing factors to teen car accidents in Georgia.
 Data shows that teen drivers are more likely to speed compared to drivers from other age groups.
 As a result, they are involved in more speeding-related crashes than drivers from any other age group.

-According to an experienced personal injury attorney in Peachtree Corners, GA, three factors can be attributed to the prevalence of speeding-related accidents involving teen drivers.
+According to an experienced personal injury attorney, three factors can be attributed to the prevalence of speeding-related accidents involving teen drivers.

 - The prefrontal cortex, which is responsible for impulse control, judgment, and decision-making, is not fully developed in teenagers, which causes them to behave in an impulsive, unrestrained manner.
 It is one of the main reasons why they tend to speed and engage in other risky behaviors compared to adults.